Skip to content

 Peak demand usually occurs on hot summer afternoons and evenings when solar exports to the grid start to drop and demand increases.

 Maintaining a balance between supply and demand is important for a stable and reliable grid.
 When energy demand is too high and supply is too low, it creates an imbalance that can lead to blackouts.
-Energy fluctuation is a challenge in maintaining a stable and reliable grid to prevent blackouts.
+Energy fluctuation is a challenge in maintaining a stable and reliable grid.

 PD VPP DIAGRAM W